sehlen-bsi/botan-docs/audit_report/3.1.0/src/05_documents.rst

 Cryptographic Documentation
 ---------------------------

-The document "Cryptographic Documentation" [CRYPD3]_ describes the cryptographic implementations of the library.
+The document "Cryptographic Documentation" [CRYPD]_ describes the cryptographic implementations of the library.
 This description includes the algorithms recommended by the BSI for hash functions, symmetric encryption, message authentication codes, prime number generation, parameter generation for public key algorithms, key generation for public key algorithms, asymmetric encryption and key exchange schemes, signatures,